Evan Parker

 Evan Shaw Parker (born 5 April 1944) is a British tenor and soprano saxophone player who plays free improvisation.

-Recording and performing prolifically with many collaborators, Parker was a pivotal figure in the development of European free jazz and free improvisation.
+Recording and performing with many collaborators, Parker was a pivotal figure in the development of European free jazz and free improvisation.
 He has pioneered or substantially expanded an array of extended techniques.
-Critic Ron Wynn describes Parker as "among Europe's most innovative and intriguing saxophonists...his solo sax work isn't for the squeamish."
+Critic Ron Wynn describes Parker as "among Europe's most innovative and intriguing saxophonists...his solo sax work isn't for the weak."

 Early influences

 Parker's original inspiration was Paul Desmond.
 Parker soon discovered the music of John Coltrane, who would be the primary influence throughout his career.
 Other important early influences were free jazz artists Cecil Taylor, Albert Ayler and Jimmy Giuffre.
 Since the 1990s the influence of cool jazz saxophone players has also become apparent in his music, with Parker recording tributes to Warne Marsh and Lee Konitz on Time Will Tell (ECM, 1993) and Chicago Solo (Okka Disk, 1997).